ateterycz/c-sharp-test/README.md

 # A learning experience of C#

 Using the premade modules of C#, a program was created to allow for interfacing with a database through a simple gui.
-The structure allows details of a car to be stored in the database.
 The gui includes input and edit forms.
+The structure allows details (ID, price, year and name) of a car to be stored in a database.
+The databsae is automatically created through the use of C# local database auto creator.